 Having great content is just one of the vital ingredients needed to make your blog stand out and become successful, do you agree?

 You might have 100, 200, 300 or maybe 1,000 pieces of high-quality content on your blog right now.

 But let me ask you something.
 What good is having all of that awesome content, if it’s not easily accessible?

 Now I know it’s not even remotely possible to have each and every piece of content on your blog visible from a single point of access.

-However, there are plenty of things you can do to make your content – 1, easily accessible, and 2 – a pleasure to consume, simply by making your blog more user-friendly, and in this post, were going to look at every possible way to do just that.
+However, there are plenty of things you can do to make your content – 1, easily accessible, and 2 – a pleasurable experience to consume, simply by making your blog more user-friendly.
+So in this post, were going to look at every possible way to do just that.

 Are you ready?
 Let’s get to it.

 9 Ways to create a user-friendly blog

 1. Fix your blog design